FelixKratz/moonlight-mac/README.md

 Status: early development, but already working

-Usage: If you want to use this client in the current alpha alpha state you have will have to hardcode your settings into the ViewController in the following way:
+Usage: If you want to use this client in the current alpha alpha state you have will have to hardcode your settings into the ViewController in the function: (void)alreadyPaired in the following style:
-(void)alreadyPaired

     _streamConfig = [[StreamConfiguration alloc] init];